gerritjvv/kafka-fast/kafka-clj/doc/vagrant.md

 Home: https://github.com/gerritjvv/kafka-fast

-*Important*
+*Important* - 2016-06-08

 The vagrant setup is under construction for the moment so if you do not have the vagrant box locally it will give you errors.
-This will be fixed shortly
+This will be fixed shortly eta 2016-06-09/10

 # Overview